-Step 1: Contaminants of Concern & Concentration Limits
+Step 1: Confirm Design Compounds & Design Limits

 Here is the list of COCs and Concentration Limits provided in the User’s Manual (pg.
 106):

-When an enhanced IAQ design is desired (such as for a LEED® or WELL project), more stringent Concentration Limits may be specified to calculate the minimum ventilation rate using the IAQP.
-These more stringent requirements can be used in enVerid’s IAQP Calculator.
+When an enhanced IAQ design is desired, more stringent Design Limits may be specified to calculate the minimum ventilation rate using the IAQP.
+These more stringent requirements can be applied using enVerid’s IAQP Calculator.

-Step three is assessing the efficiency of the air cleaning solution at capturing the relevant COCs (especially formaldehyde and CO2).
+Step three is to determine the air cleaning efficiency for the full list of Design Compounds.
 This information can be provided by the manufacturer and should be based on third-party verified efficiencies using nationally recognized standard test methods such as ASHRAE 145.2 for gas-phase air-cleaning systems and ASHRAE 52.2 for particle removal systems.
-ASHRAE 145.2 testing is required for any device used to earn points under LEED® pilot credit EQpc124.
+ASHRAE 145.2 testing is required for any device used to earn points under LEED pilot credit EQpc124.

 Step 4 – Mass Balance Analysis

-The final step in the IAQP is to apply the data collected in the previous steps to the mass balance analysis for the zones served by the HVAC system.
-The mass balance analysis is used to calculate the minimum outdoor air volume such that the Concentration Limits for all COCs are not exceeded.
+The final step is to apply the data confirmed in the previous steps to the mass balance analysis for all the zones served by the HVAC system.
+The mass balance analysis is used to calculate the minimum outdoor air volume such that the Design Limits for all Design Compounds are not exceeded.

-Given the number of calculations required for each COC and each zone, enVerid recommends that engineers use an IAQP Calculator to simplify this step.
-Using enVerid’s IAQP Calculator, engineers simply enter basic design parameters for the whole system and any zones.
-The IAQP Calculator applies the appropriate emission rates for the appropriate COCs and Concentration Limits and calculates the minimum outside air according to the IAQP.
-This easy-to-use calculator shares most of the same inputs as Ventilation Rate Procedure calculators and shows the outside air reduction enabled by using the IAQP compared to the Ventilation Rate Procedure.
+Given the number of calculations required for each Design Compound and each zone, enVerid recommends that designers use an IAQP Calculator to simplify this step.
+Using enVerid’s IAQP Calculator, designers simply enter basic design parameters for the whole system and any zones.
+The IAQP Calculator applies the appropriate emission rates for the appropriate Design Compounds and calculates the minimum outside air according to the IAQP accounting for the cleaning efficiency of the chosen air cleaning system.
+This easy-to-use calculator shares most of the same inputs as Ventilation Rate Procedure for simple use by designers.

-The final requirement of the IAQP is to conduct a subjective evaluation to ensure occupant satisfaction with the indoor air quality.
+The final requirement of the IAQP, as defined in Addendum aa, is to conduct a subjective and objective evaluation to ensure the design maintains Design Compounds below the Design Limits post occupancy.
 As explained in the new User’s Manual, 62.1-2019 made it easier to comply by providing flexibility on when to test and how many occupants or independent observers to survey.
 62.1-2019 also allows the use of previous surveys from “substantially similar zones” to comply with this requirement.
-According to the User’s Manual, “A minimum design level of 80% acceptability is consistent with the standard’s definition of acceptable IAQ.”

-As we come out of COVID-19, building owners, operators, and tenants are increasingly focused on sustainable approaches to achieving good indoor air quality.
-In this context, the IAQP provides a compelling pathway to use air cleaning technology in ventilation system designs to achieve good indoor air quality cost-effectively and energy efficiently.
-Thanks to the updated User’s Manual and tools to simplify calculations such as enVerid’s, applying the IAQP is now easier than it has ever been.
+As the market seeks ways to improve indoor air quality and reduce building carbon emissions, the IAQP provides a compelling pathway to use proven air cleaning systems to achieve good indoor air quality cost-effectively and energy efficiently.
+Thanks to the updated User’s Manual, Addendum aa, and tools to simplify calculations such as enVerid’s IAQP Calculator, applying the IAQP is now easier than it has ever been.

 Doug Engel is SVP Sales and Marketing, enVerid Systems